Table of Contents[Hide][Show]

 2. First aid kit

 Besides sunscreen, it’s good to be prepared for other small ailments and injuries.
-You should always keep a kit in your car and take a small one along when you travel.
+You should always keep a first aid kit in your car and take a small one along when you travel.
 Keep in mind that most first aid kits will need to be in checked baggage if they contain sharp items like scissors.
 Once, my son fell on a piece of glass and we were so lucky to have our kit to wrap him up until we could get to the emergency room.

 3. Bug spray